 - A salad spinner works great not only for drying greens, but also to hold kale upright to let the water drain before refrigerating.

-- Use a quality produce wash or simple white vinegar.
+- Use a quality produce wash or a 10% salt water solution.

 - Use a produce brush.
 Just swishing water over the produce will not remove pesticides and herbicides.
 Yes, organic produce does have traces of both.